Skip to main content

 Vehicular Slugthrowers

-Mounted slugthrowers are mainly used for anti-infantry suppression, point defense, and light-target engagement.
+Mounted slugthrowers are still useful for anti-infantry suppression, point defense, convoy defense, and light target engagement.

 When mounted, they gain Point Defense and Reaction Fire.